About the Sphere of Protection Ritual

-Movement: Druid faces East or goes to the north side of the altar facing South.
-Druid traces the symbol of Spirit Below down and in front of him/her as if over an altar, a circle clockwise from the lowermost point.
+Movement: Druid faces East or goes to the north side of the altar in the grove facing South.
+Druid traces the symbol of Spirit Below down and in front of them as if over an altar, a circle clockwise from the lowermost point.

 First Visualization: Imagine the symbol drawn in bright orange light filled with a paler and transparent orange.